Ali-Fathi/Python/projects/simple_calculator/README.md

 # Simple Calculator program in Python

 ### How it works
- Program asks how type of computation they like to do
+ Program asks how asks the user the following:
+   1. What kind of operation they like to do?
+      - For example: add, substract, multiple or divide.
+      The simple input the first three words of the operation like so - add, sub, mult, div
+   2. Program then asks for 2 digit numbers
+      - For example: What's the first digit number?
+                     What's the second digit number?

  ##### Example
  -----